 Many DoD Components are expanding use of USA Hire to recruit for non-supervisory positions with GS and GS equivalent pay plans.
-A list of USA Hire covered job series/grades is located at https://www.opm.gov/services-for-agencies/assessment-evaluation/usa-hire/#url=Covered-Job-SeriesGrades
+A list of USA Hire covered job series/grades is located here.

 USA Hire also, offers custom designed and premium assessments as requested by agencies as a fee for service option.
 For example, the Supervisory Situational Judgment Test (SSJT) is an online multiple-choice test that asks candidates to respond to realistic work problems or scenarios that are common to supervisory positions in the Federal Government.
 Another example of a custom designed assessment is the Project Management Assessment.
 HR Professionals use this assessment in filling occupations with core project management responsibilities.